KayBaumann/KayBaumann/README.md

 ## Hi there 👋

-My name is Kay Trachsel.
+My name is Kay Trachsel, and I am an aspiring software developer based in Lucerne, currently in my second year at the Informatikmittelschule (IMS) in Lucerne.

-I am an aspiring software developer based in Lucerne.
+With around 2 years of coding experience, I have a solid foundation in various programming languages and technologies.

-Currently looking for:
+I am currently looking for:

-- Short-term internship in **summer 2025**
+- A short-term internship in **summer 2025**
-- Long-term internship starting **summer 2026**
+- A long-term internship starting **summer 2026**

 ---